nithyasri0913/Stock-Prediction-Web-App/README.md

 # Stock-Prediction-Web-App
-A Stock Prediction Web App built using yahofinance, fbprophet and streamlit.
+A Stock Prediction Web App built using yfinance, fbprophet and streamlit.
 Run the app using the command: streamlit run main.py

 The application provides a dropdown to select from a list of stocks and a slider to view prediction upto a period a four years.
 Recent data is first displayed and visualised.